sirouk/ccxt-market-maker/README.md

 - Start small and monitor closely
 - Set appropriate `max_position` limits
 - Understand exchange fee structure
+- Use outlier filtering for markets with extreme orders
 - Never invest more than you can afford to lose

 ## Troubleshooting